dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc8/Flask_Intro.md

 * When a user submits the form (POST request), the `save_teachers(teachers_dict)` function is called to save the updated data to the `teachers.json` file.
 If the JSON file doesn't exist, the function creates it.

-Step 4: Define the route and handle the HTML form submission:
+<span class="step-number">4</span> Define the route and handle the HTML form submission:

 ```python
 @app.route('/', methods=['GET', 'POST'])